-How to improve at Countdown
+How to become a Master Countdown Solver

-“Improve at Countdown” refers to the British TV game show.
+“Become a master countdown solver” refers to the British TV game show.
 In Australia it is called Letters and Numbers.
 It is screened regularly and I was surprised to learn that there had in fact only been two series of the show and the last episode was in 2012 so the show is now generated by repeats.

 The programme was based on the British Show, which has been running on Britain’s Channel 4 since 1982.
 In Australia Countdown is renowned as a popular music show hence the change of name to Letters and Numbers.
 The original show which was produced in France was also called Letters and Numbers (Des Chiffres et des Lettres).
 In France the show has run continuously since 1965 to the present day.
 There have been versions of the game is many countries.